So you want to become a UX designer?

 How to become a UX designer: The takeaway

 So, what do you think?
 Is UX design for you?
 As you’ve seen, breaking into the field of UX design requires the development of a very varied skill set—and that’s exactly what makes it such an exciting field.
 You’ll need to do lots of reading and plenty of hands-on practice, and you’ll have to learn how to tell your story as a UX designer.
 And we can help you do that, and we can help you land a job in UX, too.
-Here’s the breakdown of job titles our UX design graduates currently have in 2019.
+Here’s the breakdown of job titles our UX design graduates currently have.

 Regardless of your previous experience or current job title, following the eight key steps we’ve outlined in this guide will place you firmly on the right path to becoming a bona fide UX designer.
 Are you ready to make it happen?
 Discover your complete career-change package with our UX Design Program.

 For further reading, check out the following guides: